int19h/jbomohi/dict/i'au/comments.md

 For example, "lo broda be lo brode be lo brodi .i'au .ui" has ".ui" apply to all of the "lo broda" construct (rather than just lo brodi).

+## 2015-07-17T05:57:11Z — spheniscine (comment 2316, on definition 66786, in reply to 2314)

+Re: Current (and hopefully final) understanding of the grammar of i'au

+Well, part of the problem with that is that the original purpose of {i'au} was indeed meant to also represent that final {vau} (It could even have been a true famyma'o, closing the "sentence" construct), for the purposes of attaching an attitudinal to the entire sentence as an afterthought.
+That is still its most common usage, and I wish to preserve that meaning in the use-case represented by {do sidju mi lo nu mi zenba lo ni ricfu i'au ui}.

+Perhaps though, it could just have the attitudinals scope over everything *previous* to it in the sentence.